 This document reflects the guidance set out in the Department for Transport (DfT) document, 'How to write your Disabled People's Protection Policy: A guide for Train and Station Operators' (2009).
-Consequently this policy document should be read in conjunction with our customer document 'Making rail accessible'.
-This document also sets out our approach to meeting the requirements of the DfT's current 'Accessible Train Station Design for Disabled People: A Code of Practice', the Equality Act (2010), the Rail Vehicle Accessibility Regulations 1998 (RVAR), and the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI).
+Consequently this policy document should be read in conjunction with our passenger document 'Making rail accessible - helping older and disabled people'.
+This document also sets out our approach to meeting the requirements of Design Standards for Accessible Railway Stations, A joint Code of Practice by the Department for Transport and Transport Scotland; the Equality Act (2010), the Rail Vehicle Accessibility Regulations 1998 (RVAR), and the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI).

-1.1 About Abellio
+About Abellio

-You may not have heard of Abellio before; and may be wondering why we have been entrusted to run ScotRail.
-We are part of a wider transport group, Abellio Transport Holdings, which also operates our Greater Anglia, Northern and Merseyrail concessions, together with bus services in London and Surrey.
+We are part of a wider transport group, Abellio Transport Holdings, which also operates our Greater Anglia franchise due for renewal in October 2016, and Merseyrail concessions, together with bus services in London and Surrey.